falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 Select the most appropriate compiler version and build container for the CI-integrated tests.
 Apart from the compiler version, the GLIBC version in the build container can also have an impact on the ability to compile the driver for a given kernel.

-> The expanded CI tests may necessitate the use of approximately 30 low-resource virtual machines (VMs) that run continuously 24/7.
+> The expanded CI tests may necessitate the use of approximately 30 low-resource virtual machines (VMs) that can run continuously 24/7.
 These VMs would be distributed across multiple third-party cloud providers.
 Alternatively, VMs with KVM on hosted GitHub runners can be utilized, or an equivalent suitable solution can be adopted.
 To adequately cover the condensed kernel test grid, it is estimated that up to 70 test runs would be required for each testing cycle.
 These tests can be launched using GitHub workflows leveraging SSH remote commands.
 The test results are then retrieved through this method as well.
-Initially, it would be logical to support these tests on demand only to avoid simultaneous runs that may try to access the same VM at the same time.
+Initially, it would be logical to support these tests on demand only (such as nightly tests) to avoid simultaneous runs that may try to access the same VM at the same time.
 In addition to the test VMs, it may be necessary to expand the CI workflows in terms of builder containers.

 Please refer to Appendix 1 for a concrete example of a possible kernel test grid.